 The text uses the Terminal symbol (the oval) to indicate an external party.
 Figure 3.12 uses a large arrow to indicate items coming into the system (mail, cash, and items received from the bank).
 It uses a line with an arrow that stops in a small vertical line, accompanied by To customer (or To Bank), to indicate items exiting the system.

-2. The solution has the mail clerk, the sales clerk, and the inventory clerk in one column.
+2. The solution has the mail clerk, the sales clerk, and the inventory control clerk in one column.
 Three columns would be better.

 3. Additional comments (Prepare remittance advice if needed) are not enclosed in an annotation box.

 4. Each manual processing symbol does not have an input and an output.
-For example, the symbols under mail clerk do not have an input.
+For example, the symbols under mail clerk and sales clerk do not have an input.

 5. The file symbol (the triangle) does not need the word File in it.
 The symbol itself conveys that it is a file.
 3.13 Bottom Manufacturing Corporation Charge Sales System